prescod/scratchy-py/README.md

 Python.
 We intend it to be a great environment for learning programming and Python.

-Scratcy-py is intended to run both in the browser and on the Desktop.
+Scratchy-py is intended to run both in the browser and on the Desktop.
 The browser is the highest priority, because we feel that it will be the educaitonal environment of the future.